myatktun/myatktun.github.io/_sources/C++.rst

        - only the class and friend functions can access members
     * **protected**
        - can be accessed in child classes
-* private and protected members cannot be accessed directly with direct member access operator

 Member Functions
 ----------------